The SAT may be a challenging test, but there are numerous approaches to help you achieve a high score. Read on to learn more about SAT test hacks!

 You must also consider the volume of questions you’re expected to answer within a given time limit.
 If you find yourself agonizing over one question you’re stuck on for more than a few minutes, it’s probably in your best interest to move along and come back later.

 Build your confidence by knocking out a few straightforward questions in a shorter amount of time before tackling the more complex ones.
+Try our SAT quiz below to see if you can answer exam-style questions correctly!

 Unlike the past version of the SAT, you will not be penalized for guessing an answer.
 Now that you don’t have to worry about losing points for an educated guess that turns out wrong, you can relax and take your best shot without concerns about losing points for nothing.